 There are significant personal, social and emotional benefits for the children, including increases in confidence and self-esteem.
 There are also potential learning advantages, including the development of language and thinking skills.

-Q. Is it beneficial for both boys and girls?
+Q. Is it beneficial for all?

 Q. Do we go out in all weathers or cancel?

 We have a saying there is no such thing as bad weather only bad clothes, however we always want to keep people safe, we unfortunately have to cancel in high winds and high expectations of lightening.
 LIke many other providers we use the Beaufort Scale to determine safety and if it is above force 6 we have to cancel.

 We vary rarely have to cancel, but if numbers are below 5 we will offer you an alternative day or 100% money back

 Health and safety issues are important, and safety procedures are very much part of our routine.
 These are shared with children, who learn to understand and assess risk for themselves.
 However, accidents can happen anywhere, we minimise the risk but we are in a Woodland environment.

 Q. Are Forest School sites all the same?

 Forest School sites will to some extent look different in different settings – but its ethos, intentions and operational features will be the same and will always reflect the guiding principles of Forest School.